When Do Derogatory Marks Fall Off Your Credit Report?

 If information on your report is incorrect, you can and should dispute it directly with the credit bureaus.
 They are required by law to investigate and either correct or remove any information that cannot be verified.

-If the inaccurate information is not corrected after your dispute, you may have grounds to file a lawsuit against the credit bureaus or the furnishers (like creditors or debt collectors) who are reporting the error.
+If the inaccurate information is not corrected after your dispute, you may have grounds to file a lawsuit against the credit bureaus or the furnishers responsible for reporting the error.